altancode/apex/service.md

 sudoo systemctl status apex

+Does it include text similar to

+Active: active (running) since Wed 2021-01-13 13:50:01 EST; 16min ago

 Also look at the log and verify it has entries matches the current time.
 For example,

 tail -n 50 -F /home/pi/apex/apex.log